roglew/CreateMeEngine/README.md

 This Project is Currently On Hiatus
 -----------------------------------

-I am currently taking a break from working on this project to do the workload from school and other obligations.
+I am currently taking a break from working on this project due to the workload from school and other obligations.
 In addition, all of the code in this project requires revising.
 I have learned a lot about programming since I stopped work on this project, and I have a long list of refactorings that I would need to do before continuing work on the engine.
 I plan on returning once I have enough experience to do this project justice.

 If you still want to see the most updated version of the code, check out the development branch.